mehmedduhovic/bash-video-cutter/README.md

 - Ability to enter your own format and extension of video shorts
 - Ability to change the exported names
-- Color-code the error messages
+- Progress bar (hide ffmpeg report)